Event-Triggered Time-Varying Bayesian Optimization: Related Work and Background

-\paragraph{Time-Varying Bayesian Optimization} \gls{tvbo} can be considered a special case of contextual BO \citep{Krause2011}, with the key distinction that time is strictly increasing; therefore, it is not possible to choose samples in the whole context domain. \gls{tvbo} was first explicitly discussed by \citet{Bogunovic2016}, where they presented two time-varying UCB variants.
-They propose that changes in the objective function can be modeled as in Assumption~\ref{ass:markov_model}.
-The corresponding \gls{gp} surrogate model explicitly models these time variations in \eqref{eq:mean} and \eqref{eq:var} as
+\paragraph{Time-Varying Bayesian Optimization} \gls{tvbo} can be considered a special case of contextual BO~\citep{Krause2011}, with the key difference that time is treated as a strictly increasing variable.
+The inclusion of time as an input for spatial-temporal monitoring within the \gls{bo} framework was explored by \citet{marchant2012bayesian} and \cite{marchant2014sequential}.
+Building on spatio-temporal \glspl{gp}, \citet{Bogunovic2016} introduced two time-varying UCB algorithms tailored for TVBO, where they suggest that changes in the objective function can be effectively captured using the model outlined in Assumption~\ref{ass:markov_model}.
+Embedding this assumption into the GP surrogate model yields the following posterior updates